makersacademy/airport_challenge/README.md

 ## What I would like to do to improve my program

-I would like to guard against more edge cases e.g. so I cannot take of a plane that is not stationed at an airport.
-I would like to refactor my code further.
+I would like to refactor my code further i.e. use blocks to set up stubbing behaviour that is shared across a number of tests.
-I would like to make sure my program would work for multiple planes.
+I would like to include tests to make sure my program would work for multiple planes.

 ## irb Transcript sample